Advertisement

 • Scheduled voiding, during which you set certain times of the day for bathroom trips, until you don't feel the urge to urinate at other times

-Keeping a bladder diary, where you record when and how much you pee, can also be helpful in pinpointing your triggers.
+Keeping a bladder diary, where you record when and how much you urinate, can also be helpful in pinpointing your triggers.

-If behavioral changes don't quite work, or your healthcare provider decides that additional steps should be taken, he or she might prescribe medication as part of your OAB treatment.
+If behavioral changes don't quite work, or your HCP decides that additional steps should be taken, they might prescribe medication as part of your OAB treatment.
 Side effects may include dry mouth or constipation.

-Another option is Botox, which a doctor injects into your bladder to paralyze its muscles.
-The results can last for months—and even up to a year—though side effects are common; some people must use a catheter to help empty their bladders, at least initially.
+Another drug option is Botox, which an HCP injects into your bladder to paralyze its muscles.
+The treatment can last up to a year, though side effects are common.
+Some people must use a catheter to help empty their bladders, at least initially.

-Finally, for more severe cases of OAB, surgery may be the right choice.
+For more severe cases of OAB, surgery may be the best choice.
 Nerve stimulation, in which an implanted wire transmits electrical impulses to stop your bladder from contracting, is one option.
-The most severe cases may necessitate suprapubic catheterization, during which a catheter tube is actually placed in your body to help remove urine.
-Other last-line treatments include surgery to make your bladder larger or the removal of the entire bladder, though these are very rare.
+The most severe cases may require suprapubic catheterization, during which a catheter tube is placed in your body to help remove urine.
+Other last-line treatments include surgery to make your bladder larger, or the removal of the entire bladder, though these are very rare.

-Ultimately, if you believe you might have OAB, contact your healthcare provider before beginning any treatment.
-They will diagnose you and help steer you in the right direction.
+Ultimately, if you believe you might have OAB, contact your HCP before beginning any treatment.
+They will help steer you in the right direction.

 Featured Content